ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

 ## Context

-Some mailbox implementations of James stores already parsed attachment for faster retrieval.
+Some mailbox implementations of James store already parsed attachments for faster retrieval.

 Here are the POJOs representing these attachments:

  - **Attachment** : holds an attachmentId, the attachment content, as well as the content type
- - **MessageAttachment** : compose an attachment with it's disposition within a message (cid, inline and name)
+ - **MessageAttachment** : composes an attachment with it's disposition within a message (cid, inline and name)
- - **Message** exposes it's list of MessageAttachment when it is read with FetchType Full..
+ - **Message** exposes its list of MessageAttachment when it is read with FetchType Full..
  - **Blob** represents some downloadable content, and can be either an attachment or a message.
 Blob has a byte array payload too.